ir-engine/developer-docs/docs/manual/03_modules/04_api/02_documentationGuide.md

 ## Introduction

 This guide shows you how to document API endpoints in the iR Engine codebase.
-For an overview of how the API documentation system works, see the [Documentation System](./01_documentationSystem.md) guide.
+For an overview of how the API documentation system works, see the [documentation system](./01_documentationSystem.md) guide.

 While feathers-swagger automatically generates API documentation from your service definitions, custom descriptions, examples, and parameter details are essential for creating useful documentation.
 Without these, the documentation will contain only generic placeholders (e.g., "Creates a new resource with data") that provide little value to API consumers.